openebs/website/docs/main/user-guides/local-engine-user-guide/local-engine-installation.md

 - For `k0s`, the default directory `(/var/lib/kubelet)` should be changed to `/var/lib/k0s/kubelet`.
 - For `RancherOS`, the default directory `(/var/lib/kubelet)` should be changed to `/opt/rke/var/lib/kubelet`.

-Verify that the LVM driver Components are installed and running using below command :
+Verify that the LVM driver Components are installed and running using below command:

 ```
 $ kubectl get pods -n kube-system -l role=openebs-lvm